adonisjs/v6-docs/content/docs/authentication/access_tokens_guard.md

 ## Logging in and out

-Access tokens are sometimes the prefered method for signing users in and out - for instance when authenticating a native app.
+Access tokens are sometimes the preferred method for signing users in and out - for instance when authenticating a native app.

-To accomodate those situations the access tokens guard provides an API similar to the [login](./session_guard.md#performing-login) and [logout](./session_guard.md#performing-logout) methods of the [session guard](./session_guard.md).
+To accommodate those situations the access tokens guard provides an API similar to the [login](./session_guard.md#performing-login) and [logout](./session_guard.md#performing-logout) methods of the [session guard](./session_guard.md).

 Logging in: